1011X/rever/README.md

 What's Rever like?
 ------------------

+If you've already played with Janus, then you'll notice that Rever's syntax is a more modern and cleaned up version of Janus's syntax.

-Rever prefers to use newlines and keywords (e.g. `end`, `fi`) rather than braces to denote blocks.
+Rever uses newlines and keywords (e.g. `end`, `fi`, `loop`), rather than braces, to denote blocks.
 It may have significant newlines, but it doesn't distinguish between spaces and tabs.

 A Rever file consists of *items*, which include procedures, functions, types, modules, etc. They are much like those in Rust.